 For many years elaborately decorated cakes were a sign of wealth and privilege, but with the evolution of confectionary and baking advancements in more recent times, fancy cakes are now a part of many people’s celebrations, both large and small.

 Christmas is the best time of year for cakes, puddings and pies.
-Christmas dinner is rarely complete without sharing a piece of Christmas cake or Christmas pudding .
-Mice pies are also a staple in modern Western Christmas cuisine and are consumed all the way through the Christmas season.
+Christmas dinner is rarely complete without sharing a piece of delicious Christmas cake.
+Traditional Christmas puddings and mince pies are also a staple in modern Western Christmas cuisine and are consumed all the way through the Christmas season.